eporetsky/CrossFoldDB/README.md

 ### 🦠 *Aspergillus flavus*

-Structure-based homology to *Aspergillus parasiticus* and *Aspergillus hiratsukae* *Arabidopsis*.
+Structure-based homology to *Aspergillus parasiticus* and *Aspergillus hiratsukae*.
 Outgroup filtering helps isolate Aspergillus-specific structures.
 Outgroup species in this example are *Fusarium graminearum* and *Saccharomyces cerevisiae*.

 ---